-Positive action involves taking steps to favour or encourage people from protected groups to make up for historic barriers or lack of opportunity.
+Positive action (called affirmative action in the US) involves taking steps to favour or encourage people from protected groups to make up for historic barriers or lack of opportunity.
 This Inbrief looks at the scope for taking lawful positive action in the workplace under British employment law.